 Animal care and service workers provide care for animals.
 They feed, water, groom, bathe, and exercise pets and other nonfarm animals.
 Job tasks vary by position and place of work.

 Announcers present music, news, and sports and may provide commentary or interview guests about these topics or other important events.
 Some act as masters of ceremonies (emcees) or disc jockeys (DJs) at weddings, parties, or clubs.

-|Anthropologist or Archaeologist||Thinking||
+|Anthropologist or Archaeologist||Building, Thinking, Creating||